Mobile-Information-Visualization/MoInVis-Paracoords/README.md

 - Additional feature: pinch gesture for zooming to realise the context & focus concept.
 And from our own expert review, we think the approach is sufficient and can be included in the future work if needed.

 # Summary
-A list of topics covered in this project
+A list of topics covered in this project:
 - Configurability
 - Tab navigation
 - Pattern comparison